-As at 31 December 2016, the Company has motor vehicles under financial lease agreement with net book value amounting to Baht 8.3 million (2015: Baht 5.5 million).
+As at 31 December 2017, the Company has office equipment and motor vehicles under financial lease agreement with net book value amounting to Baht 7.6 million (2016: Baht 8.3 million).

-The Company has mortgaged part of its land and construction thereon and machinery with net book value as at 31 December 2016 amounting to approximately Baht 1,108.0 million (2015: Baht 1,143.4 million) as collateral for short-term and long-term loans and credit facilities granted by a commercial bank as discussed in Note 13 and 16.
+The Company has mortgaged part of its land and construction thereon and machinery with net book value as at 31 December 2017 amounting to approximately Baht 1,107.0 million (2016: Baht 1,108.0 million) as collateral for short-term and long-term loans and credit facilities granted by a commercial bank as discussed in Note 13 and 16.